kfjahnke/envutil/README.md

 After thresholding, the weights are 'normalized' to produce a filter with 'unit gain' - you can see that all the weights add up to 1.0 precisely.
-Without the normlization, just eliminating the sub-threshold taps would darken the output.
+Without the normalization, just eliminating the sub-threshold taps would darken the output.

 ## --twine_precise      project twining basis vectors to tangent plane